At a Glance

 While it’s important to keep your BiPAP clean when you’re on the road, being far from home can make the process more difficult.
 You can push back your cleaning routine by several days if necessary, but for longer trips you’ll want to make plans ahead of time for how to keep your BiPAP equipment clean.

 If you’re unable to clean your BiPAP machine properly, doing what you can — such as by rinsing or using CPAP mask wipes — is better than doing nothing.
-And unless your BiPAP machine becomes contaminated, you should not stop using it without speaking to your doctor.
+And unless your BiPAP machine becomes contaminated, you shouldn't stop using it without speaking to your doctor.

 Some ways to keep your BiPAP machine clean while traveling include: